About Sompo Museum of ArtConcept

 |Total floor area||3,956 square meters|

 |Floors||6 above ground, 1 basement level|

-The Sompo Museum of Art features the soft curves designed to match the bell-bottom shape of Sompo Japan’s headquarters and an artistic and sculptural outlook, both of which are the design concepts of the new museum building.
-These curves have been incorporated in the building’s interior and exterior,creating a unique space.
+The design concepts behind the Sompo Museum of Art building was to reflect the image of Seiji Togo’s art while also incorporating soft curves designed to blend well with the gently out-flaring base of Sompo Japan’s headquarters building.
+These curves have been incorporated both in the building’s interior and exterior to create unique spatial effects.

-The building consists of a first-floor entrance hall,second-floor museum shop and rest space, and exhibition galleries spread from the third to fifth floors.
-Wood has been used in the ceilings and floors of the shop and rest space, creating a space where visitors can enjoy the afterglow of their visit in a comfortable atmosphere.
+The building consists of a 1st floor entrance hall, a 2nd floor museum shop and rest area, and exhibition galleries from the 3rd to 5th floors.
+Wood has been used in the ceilings and floors of the museum shop and rest area to create a space where visitors can enjoy the afterglow of their visit to the museum in a comfortable atmosphere.

 Initiatives by the Sompo Museum of Art to Address Environmental Issues